meant-ion/TuringMod/README.md

 	- !8ball: gets a random magic 8ball fortune and delivers it to chat

 	- !spacepic: gets the NASA Space Picture of the Day and sends it out to chat

+	- !randlang: gets a random esoteric programming language (esolang) from the esolang wiki

 MOD/STREAMER ONLY COMMANDS: